Nzinga of Ndongo and Matamba: Conquest of Matamba

 Following her expulsion, Nzinga and her supporters continued to fight against the Portuguese.
 To bolster her forces, the queen looked to make allies in the region while keeping her battered forces out of reach of the Portuguese army.
 During this time she was contacted by Kasanje, a powerful Imbangala warlord who had established his own kingdom on the Kwanza river.
 Kasanje and the Imbangala were traditional enemies of Ndongo, and Kasanje himself had previously executed several of Nzinga's envoys.
 Kasanje offered Nzinga an alliance and military support, but in return demanded that she marry him and discard her lunga (a large bell used by Ndongan war captains as a symbol of their power).
 Nzinga accepted these terms, married Kasanje and was inducted into Imbangala society.
 The exiled queen adapted quickly to the new culture, adopting many Imbangala religious rites.

-Sources (African, Western, modern, contemporary) disagree on the intricacies and extent of Imbangala rites and laws (ijila), but it seems that Nzinga participated in the customary cannibalistic (the drinking of human blood in the cuia, or blood oath ceremony) and infanticidal (she anointed herself with oil made from an infant crushed in a mortar, the maji a samba) initiation rites required for a woman in order to become accepted as a leader in the highly militarized Imbangala society.
+Sources (African, Western, modern, contemporary) disagree on the intricacies and extent of Imbangala rites and laws (ijila), but it seems that Nzinga participated in the customary initiation rites – in which she drank human blood in the cuia, or blood oath ceremony, and anointed herself with oil made from an infant crushed in a mortar, the maji a samba – in order to become accepted as a leader in the highly militarized Imbangala society.
 The ritual was in part to prevent a succession crisis amongst the Imbangala in the future.
 She did not, however, completely abandon her Mbundan cultural roots, instead combining the beliefs of her people with those of her new Imbangalan allies.
 As noted by historian Linda Heywood, Nzinga's genius was to combine her Mbundu heritage with the Imbangalan's Central African military tradition and leadership structure, thus forming a new, highly capable army.
 To increase her numbers, she granted freedom to escaped slaves and land, new slaves, and titles to other exiled Ndongans.
 According to some sources, Nzinga – having been disenfranchised by the Mbundu-dominated nobility of Ndongo – was politically attracted to the Imbangalans, who placed more value on merit and religious fervor as opposed to lineage, kinship (and by extension, sex).